-- Biometric readers rarely suit an external or exposed location.
-In extreme cases, fingerprint readers can fail to identify users with damaged, dirty, or worn fingerprints.
-Not everyone can use fingerprints, and specific tasks, such as construction, can affect the user's fingerprint. - Some biometric readers can take slightly longer to identify users than card-based systems take to allow entry due to the user normally having to stop and present themselves to the biometric readers and how the biometric information is verified. - Users can perceive biometrics as less convenient or more intrusive than card-based systems. - There are significant cost savings associated with the running and management of biometric systems, though the initial design and installation costs can be higher than card or PIN-based systems. - Correct system management is critical to ensure user data protection concerns are alleviated.
+Biometric readers rarely suit an external or exposed location.
+In extreme cases finger print readers can fail to identify users with damaged, dirty or worn fingerprints.
+Not everyone can use fingerprints and certain tasks, such as construction, can affect the user's fingerprint.

+Some biometric readers can take slightly longer to identify users than card-based systems take to allow entry, due to the user normally having to stop and present themselves to the biometric readers and how the biometric information is verified.
+Users can perceive biometrics as less convenient and/or more intrusive than card based systems.

+There are significant cost savings associated with the running and management of biometric systems, though the initial design and installation costs can be higher than card or PIN based systems.
+Correct management of the system is critical to ensure user data protection concerns are alleviated.

 4.5.
-Factors to be considered.
+Factors to be considered